SunseekerSolarCarProject/team-website/README.md

 After cloning this repo run `npm install` in the directory

-To start a test server run `npm start` and open `localhost:4200`
+To start a test server run `npm start` and open `localhost:4200` in a browser

-All editable data is located in one of the ts files in the `_data` folder

 Images are stored in the `assets/_images` folder